 Susie Leonard (Director, Butterfly Teacher) has been working with children for more than 50 years.
 She thinks she was destined to teach preschool, being a second generation preschool teacher.
 Her parents owned and ran several “nursery schools” when she was quite young and she began helping out in her early teens in order to earn money for college.
 She subsequently earned a B.A. in sociology from UCLA and a M.A. in Marriage, Family and Child Counseling from Azusa Pacific University.
 When her own children were young, wanting to combine her work with little ones and her desire to support new parents navigating the challenges of parenthood, she proposed starting a Toddler and Transition program at Temple Isaiah Preschool, where her three children were students.
 The idea was accepted and she worked as the head teacher/Director for 13 years until the Preschool Director retired and she was recruited to replace her.
 Twelve years later, she and Amanda had a dream of creating a school of their own and A Kids Place came into being.
 She believes strongly in the uniqueness of every child she has had the privilege of knowing.

 Gladys Camargo (Butterfly Teacher) has a B.A. from the Instituto Commercial Boliviano Her teaching career began 17 years ago at Temple Isaiah Preschool, where she worked with Susie and Amanda, and she’s never looked back.
 She adores working with the children, facilitating their growth and helping them learn through play.
 Gladys is fluent in both English and Spanish.
-She has a son, a daughter (our beloved Ana-Alicia!) and a grandson, Noah, who is currently in the Orange Popsicle class.
+She has a son, a daughter (our beloved Ana-Alicia!) and a grandson, Noah.
 In her spare time, she likes to do arts and crafts and go out dancing!

 Rosy Manor (Ducky Teacher) has been teaching for 14 years.
 Born in Texas and raised primarily in Mexico, her first experience as a teacher was when she gave arts and craft lessons to children in Mexico City.
 In the U.S., she worked at Beth Israel Day School for four years and at Temple Isaiah for two years, before moving on to A Kid’s Place where she has been teaching for 8 years.
 Her mission as a teacher is to treat children with compassion, love and respect.
 She loves painting in different media, especially painting murals for children (Check out the beautiful mural Rosy painted in the Butterfly classroom!)
 She also enjoys making jewelry, handmade dolls, crochet bags, and other crafts.
 She is fluent is both English and Spanish.
 Rosy is the mother of one and the grandmother of four.